kevinsogo/compgen/docs_src/preparation.md

-This is a detailed guide on how to prepare a problem from scratch using this KompGen.
+This is a detailed guide on how to prepare a problem from scratch using KompGen.

 Actually, not from scratch; this assumes you've already written the problem statement.
 This also assumes you've already read the README.